 Zuzu Luxe Oil Free Liquid Foundation from Gabriel

 Here’s an oil-free foundation that’s still healthy for your skin.
 It contains a simple blend of non-comedogenic ingredients, as well as soothing aloe and calendula to help calm down inflamed skin.
+The oil-free formula makes this a must-have foundation for acne-prone skin.
 The liquid formula offers medium to full coverage, and is easily blendable because of how lightweight it is.
 Reviewers report that they’re able to easily conceal their blemishes without worrying about the foundation breaking out on them.

 - Always cleanse your face before applying foundation.
-This ensures you aren’t trapping any dirt, excess oil, or bacteria into your skin, and promotes more even, lasting coverage too!
+This ensures you aren’t trapping any dirt, excess oil, or bacteria into your skin.
+This promotes more even, lasting coverage too.

-- Use clean fingers when touching your face or applying the foundation!
-If using a brush or sponge, make sure to regularly wash them with soap and warm water.
+- Use clean fingers when touching your face or applying the foundation.
+If you’re using a brush or sponge, make sure to regularly wash it with soap and warm water.

-- Apply sparingly first, then build up coverage as needed.
+- Apply your non-comedogenic foundation sparingly first.
+Once you get a feel for its weight and thickness, build up coverage as needed.
 This prevents clumping and ensures even coverage.

-- Always cleanse your face when you’re done wearing foundation as well.
-Your face gathers a lot of dirt, bacteria, and other pollutants while you’re out and about, and it’s important to clear that all away before you’re done for the night.
+Most importantly, always cleanse your face when you’re done wearing foundation.
+Your face gathers a lot of dirt, bacteria, and pollutants while you’re out and about.
+It’s important to clear that all away before you tuck yourself in at night.

-- Patch test new products or ingredients if you have extra sensitive skin.
+Lastly, if you’re trying out a new non-comedogenic foundation for the first time, patch test new products or ingredients.
+This is especially important if you have extra sensitive skin.
 We recommend doing this on an area of your skin that’s less visible, such as behind your ear.